 About Fresh Therapies

 I discovered Fresh Therapies quite accidentally and I just couldn’t be happier with them; the communication with Fresh Therapies was friendly (they actually care about a customer which is both important and a great plus) and the products were a pleasant surprise.
-The ingredients used in the nail polish remover, the wipes, the elixir and the other two products they offer (Glass Nail File and Dry wipes) are safe for you and for the environment.
+The ingredients used in the natural nail polish remover, the wipes, the elixir, and the other two products they offer (Glass Nail File and Dry wipes) are safe for you and for the environment.
 None of the Fresh Therapies products are tested on animals and are suitable for vegans (yay!).

 As stated on their website, they don’t include any harmful ingredients that dehydrate skin, make nails dry, or irritate eyes.
 In other words, Fresh Therapies products are free of: